Skitus/user-api/README.md

 yarn start:dev
 ```

-# To manually set up and run the project without using a script, follow these steps:
+# To manually set up and run the project without using a script, follow these steps, before clone project please:

 ### Change Directory: Navigate to the user-api directory from your terminal.
 ```bash